calcium3000/bloglog/README.md

-# blogblob
+# bloglog
-Source files for calcium3000.wordpress.com
+Source files for Calvin's Plot on the Interwebs:  calcium3000.wordpress.com